NixOS/nix.dev/source/tutorials/nixos/integration-testing-using-virtual-machines.md

 ## Tests that need multiple virtual machines

-Tests can utilize multiple virtual machines.
+Tests can involve multiple virtual machines.

 This example uses the use-case of a [REST](https://en.m.wikipedia.org/wiki/REST) interface to a [PostgreSQL](https://www.postgresql.org/) database.
 The following example Nix expression is adapted from [How to use NixOS for lightweight integration tests](https://www.haskellforall.com/2020/11/how-to-use-nixos-for-lightweight.html).